cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           https://github.com/cfpb/consumerfinance.gov/blob/e67d1ad321551c221c01eaa62589dfdd1177d1dc/cfgov/jinja2/v1/_includes/organisms/third-width-link-blob-group.html
         variation_name: 33/33/33 info unit
-        variation_specs: ""
+        variation_specs: ''
     variation_group_name: Types
-    variation_group_description: "There are three types of info units: 25/75, 50/50, and 33/33/33. "
+    variation_group_description: 'There are three types of info units: 25/75, 50/50, and 33/33/33. '
-guidelines: ""
+guidelines: ''
 eyebrow: Main content
 title: Info unit groups
-description: "Info unit groups are used to draw a user’s eye to key information on a page.
-An info unit can contain an image, brief description, and call-to-action link to lead a user to additional content on a child or sibling page. "
+description: 'Info unit groups are used to draw a user’s eye to key information on a page.
+An info unit can contain an image, brief description, and call-to-action link to lead a user to additional content on a child or sibling page. '
 use_cases: >-
   ### When to use